nlfiedler/mokuroku/README.md

 ### Apple M1 Support

 With the 0.16 release of [rust-rocksdb](https://crates.io/crates/rocksdb) this library supports building using the ARM64 target on the macOS platform since release **2.5.0**.

+### macOS Setup

+Installing XCode and the command line tools should be sufficient.

+### Windows Setup

+Installing Clang is easy with the command `winget install LLVM`, after which you need to add the path to the LLVM `bin` directory to your `PATH` environment variable (by default that will be in `C:\Program Files\LLVM\bin`).

 ## Examples